 How to Land the Best Jobs in Cyber Security [Includes Salary Data]

-Cyber crime costs the global economy over $400 billion each year.
-In 2014 some of the largest companies in the world were victims of cyber crime, including J.P.
-Morgan, Target and The Home Depot among others.
-As cyber attacks continue to increase in volume and tenacity, with ever changing tactics, the government and the private sector are raising the alarm.
-In response, there has been a sharp uptick in the demand for cyber security professionals across almost every sector.
+As cyber attacks continue to increase in volume and tenacity, with ever-changing tactics, the government and the private sector are raising the alarm.
+In response, there has been a sharp uptick in the demand for cybersecurity professionals across almost every sector.

-Due to this shortage in a critical area of national security and following the law of supply and demand, those who work in the industry can expect a high cyber security salary.
-For instance, on average, chief security officers will make over $220,000 annually.
+Due to this significant talent shortage in a critical area of national security and following the law of supply and demand, those who work in the industry can expect a high cybersecurity salary.
+For instance, top-level chief information security officers can command as much as $420,000 annually.

-So while it is clear that a job in cyber security has many benefits, what cyber security positions are the best and how do you land them?
+So while it is clear that a job in cybersecurity has many benefits, what are some of the best cybersecurity positions and how do you land them?

 The Best Jobs in Cyber Security